 East Coast Colleges and West Coast Equivalents

 In many ways, the East Coast and the West Coast have completely different cultures and lifestyles.
 New England is very different California.
-Even so, there are a number of colleges on both coasts that possess considerable similarities.
-Below are three colleges on each coast that have similarities.
+Even so, there are schools on both coasts that possess considerable similarities.
+Below are three schools on each coast that have similarities.

-Claremont McKenna College, located at the foot of the San Gabriel Mountains in Claremont, California, is a small suburban college of about 1,300 students.
-This liberal arts college is known for its undergraduate programs in economics, physical science and social sciences.
+Claremont McKenna College, located at the foot of the San Gabriel Mountains in Claremont, California, is a small suburban college with about 1,300 students.
+This liberal arts school is known for its undergraduate programs in economics, physical sciences and social sciences.
 Most students are described as open-minded intellectuals with a variety of interests.

-Meanwhile, the College of William and Mary, situated in Williamsburg, Virginia, matches Claremont-McKenna category-for-category.
-This suburban college is nationally regarded for its legacy of liberal arts programs and politically active student body.
-Its students also are highly engaged in their local community and with the greater state of Virginia.
+Meanwhile, the College of William and Mary is situated in Williamsburg, Virginia and matches Claremont-McKenna.
+This suburban college is nationally regarded for the legacy of liberal arts programs and politically active student body.
+Students also are highly engaged in their local community.

-Penn State University, which has risen up the ranks to one of the top 50 colleges in the country, has about 47,000 undergraduate students on its campus.
-The university is known for its energetic student body, which is actively involved in over 950 student-run groups and very devoted to the university’s various sports teams.
-Penn State has an acceptance rate of about 50 percent, with rolling admissions for applicants who want to find out early.
+Penn State University has risen up the ranks as one of the top 50 schools in America.
+It has about 47,000 undergraduate students, over 950 student-run groups and is very devoted to the various sports teams.
+Penn State has an acceptance rate of about 50%, with rolling admissions.

-The University of California, Santa Cruz, which is located just south of San Francisco, similarly accepts about 50 percent of its applicants on a rolling admission basis.
-UC Santa Cruz is smaller, with a student body of about 15,000.
-It is well known for its student support of the Division III athletic teams.
-Students love the beautiful natural landscape surrounding the university.
-Both Penn State and UC Santa Cruz are highly respected for their expansive teaching and research programs and opportunities, too.
+The University of California–Santa Cruz, located just south of San Francisco, similarly accepts about 50% of applicants on a rolling basis.
+It is also smaller, with a student body of about 15,000 and Division III athletic teams.
+Students love the natural landscape surrounding the university.
+Lastly, both schools are respected for their expansive teaching and research programs.